-While most guides tell you how crazy difficult it can be to remove old window tints, we’re here to tell you that 99.9 percent of the time — it’s a breeze.
+While most guides tell you how crazy difficult it can be to take off old window tint, we’re here to tell you that 99.9 percent of the time — it’s a breeze.

 Contrary to popular belief, you don’t need a dozen different tools and hours of elbow grease to get the job done.
 You just need the right technique and some patience.

-In this guide, we’ll walk you through some tried-and-tested ways to remove window tint correctly, and teach you how to do it at home.
+In this guide, we’ll walk you through some tried-and-tested ways to remove tinting correctly, and teach you how to do it at home.

 Is It Time to Take off Your Old Tint?